DhafinFawwaz/Unity-2D-Configured-Template/README.md

 |:--------   |:------------------------------                     |
 |`SetFullScreen(bool isFullScreen)`|Set whether the screen should be in fullscreen or not|

-If you want to set the default resolution, Look at ResolutionManager.cs and modify the _defaultWidth and _defaultHeight. for example `int _defaultWidth = Screen.currentResolution.width * 4/6;`
+If you want to set the default resolution, Look at ResolutionManager.cs line 26 and modify the defaultWidth and defaultHeight. for example `int defaultWidth = Screen.currentResolution.width * 4/6;`

 #### 📖 Examples